Unboxed-Software/solana-course/content/transfer-hook.md

 **`TransferHook` Struct**

-In this example the `TransferHook` struct will have 9 accounts:
+In our program the `TransferHook` struct will have 10 accounts:

 1. `source_token` - The source token account from which the NFT is transferred.
 2. `mint` - The mint account of the Cookie NFT.